jennet-zamanova/portfolio-6104/docs/assignments/assignment3.md

 **State:**
 `Citations`: `Content` -> set String
 **Actions:**
-`getCitations(item: Content, out citations: set Strings)` -- Suggests citation sources for a piece of content.
+`getCitations(item: Content, out citations: set Strings)` — Suggests citation sources for a piece of content.
-`addCitations(item: Content, citations: set Strings)` -- Adds citations to content.
+`addCitations(item: Content, citations: set Strings)` — Adds citations to content.
-`openCitation(citation: String)` -- opens a citation link in the webapp.
+`openCitation(citation: String)` — opens a citation link in the webapp.

 (making easy to comfirm information, foster analytical thinking and getting used to citing - not a videly-pratcices thing everywhere.
 Hopefully, will develop a habit of cross-checking information, a crucial skill in diverse cultural environments)

+**Note:** not worried as much about scoping because as part of proof concept can convert mp4 to mp3 to get only audio, then do speech-to-text to get only text, and then use an LLM to get resources supporting the information: [chatgpt conversation to demo last step: can see which sites were searched by the model](https://chatgpt.com/share/66f6ce97-c2ac-8000-942e-96606dd50447).
+Assuming for POC we don't need a perfect prompt and model can be improved in the future.

 #### 5